trailofbits/vast/docs/Designs/abi.md

 about used types; algorithm will be same when talking about `hl` or `LLVM` types after all.

-We currently implement classification algorithm for x86 as it is our main target and it provides nice test of the approach given all of the weird cases that can happen.
+_Currently, we only provide support for x86 target to assess the approach's applicability._

 ## ABI Dialect (`-vast-emit-abi`)